ethereumclassic/tweets-eth_classic/README.md

 ### Third Party Projects

 - Must be relevant to ETC.
-- Can be (re)tweeted, but must contain disclaimers (e.g. do your own research).
+- Can be retweets, but must contain disclaimers (e.g. do your own research).
-- **Large** projects from **established** teams that are well known to the TC community and have been operating for at least 2 years are allowed.
+- **Large** projects from **established** teams that are well known to the crypto-Twitter community and have been operating for at least 2 years are allowed.
 E.g.
   - Binance listing USDT Tether tokens on the ETC blockchain
   - Chainlink deploys to ETC
   - Grayscale lists ETC ETF

 ### Retweets

-- Retweets must follow the above rules, and/or include required disclaimer within retweet message.
+- Retweeted content must follow the above rules, and/or include required disclaimer within retweet message.
 - Must not excessively retweet the same account (up to 5 per month)

 ## ETCtweets